bitsofcotton/ddpmopt/README.md

 # Tips around c++ compilers
 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

+Either, we might be in invariant prediction catched as getting to be invariant result controlled condition.

 # Tips on prediction on objected images
 We suppose the input image series as some of the functions to effect to or data to be effected by paired images also the pixel contexts in F\_p.
 However, instead of using F_2, we need P01 base dimension larger than 4 in such case in fact.